google/recursive-version-control-system/README.md

 The actual communication with each mirror is performed by an external tool chosen based on the URL of the mirror.

+### Push and Pull Helpers

+Similarly to the sign and verify helpers, the rvcs tool relies on push and pull helpers to push snapshots to and pull them from mirrors.

+The helper tools are named of the form `rvcs-push-<scheme>` and `rvcs-pull-<scheme>`, where `<scheme>` is the scheme portion of the mirror's URL.

+So, for example, if a mirror has the URL `file:///some/local/path`, then rvcs will try to invoke a tool named `rvcs-push-file` to push to that mirror and one named `rvcs-pull-file` to pull from it.

+The pull helper tool takes the full URL of the mirror (including the scheme) and the fully specified identity (including the namespace).

+When successfull it outputs the hash of the latest signature for that identity that it pulled from the mirror and exits with a status code of `0`.

+The push helper takes the full URL of the mirror, the fully specified identity, and the hash of the latest, updated signature for that identity.

+If it successfully pushes that update to the mirror then it outputs the hash of the signature that was pushed and exits with a status code of `0`.